MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-coinstallers-section.md

 ### Registering Device-Class Co-installers

-To add a value entry (and setup-class subkey, if it does not exist already) for one or more device-class co-installers to the registry, an _add-registry-section_ referenced by the [**AddReg**](inf-addreg-directive.md) directive has the following general form:
+To add a value entry (and setup-class subkey, if it doesn't exist already) for one or more device-class co-installers to the registry, an _add-registry-section_ referenced by the [**AddReg**](inf-addreg-directive.md) directive has the following general form:

 ```inf
 [DDInstall.CoInstallers_ClassAddReg]